shivashant25/Sentinel-with-XDR/labguide/part-01/lab01.md

 You're a Security Operations Analyst working at a company that is implementing cloud workload protection with Microsoft Defender for Cloud.
 In this lab, you will enable Microsoft Defender for Cloud.

+### Task 2: Create a Log Analytics Workspace

+In this task, you will create a Log Analytics workspace for use with Microsoft Defender for Cloud.

+1. In the Search bar of the Azure portal, type **Log Analytics**, then select **Log Analytics workspaces**.

+1. Select **+Create** from the command bar.

+1. Select Resource Group from the drop down.

+1. For the Name, enter something unique like **uniquenameDefender**.

+1. Select the default Region

+1. Select **Review + Create**.

+1. Once the workspace validation has passed, select **Create**.
+Wait for the new workspace to be provisioned, this may take a few minutes.

 ### Task 1: Enable Microsoft Defender for Cloud

 In this task, you will enable and configure Microsoft Defender for Cloud.